Mid Penn Bancorp, Inc. (MPB): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The story begins in 1868 with the chartering of The Millersburg Trust Company.
+The institutional roots trace back to 1868 with the chartering of The Millersburg Trust Company.

 Original location